-- 1. Load the preset you want to pack. - 2.
-Push the HOME button until you see the Menu screen, and then touch Presets. - 3.
+Push the HOME button until you see the Menu screen, and then touch

 Touch File, then Pack.
-Bitbox will find all of the WAV files that are assigned to pads and copy them into the folder for this preset.
+Bitbox mk2 will find all of the WAV files that are assigned to pads and copy them into the folder for this preset.
 Multi-sample banks will be copied to a sub-folder.
-A progress meter is displayed until the packing is complete.
+A progress meter is displayed until the

-If you continue to add WAV files to your preset after you pack it, the preset will still point to these WAV files in their source folders.
-Pack the preset again to copy these files over.
+▶ If you continue to add WAV files to your preset after you pack it, the preset will still point to these WAV files in their source folders.
+Pack the preset again to copy